manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 - index name
 - document as an array of properties
-- id as document id
+- id as a document id

 All are mandatory.